-If you believe that your privacy rights have been violated, you may complain, in writing addressed to the Director of University Benefits, Pace University, 100 Summit Lake Drive, Valhalla, New York 10595.
+If you believe that your privacy rights have been violated, you may complain, in writing addressed to the Associate Vice President, Total Rewards and HR Operations, Pace University, 100 Summit Lake Drive, Valhalla, NY 10595.
 Complaints may also be made in writing to the Secretary of the US Department of Health and Human Services, Hubert Humphrey Building, 200 Independence Avenue SW, Washington, DC 20201, within 180 days after you know or should have known about the act or omission that is the subject of your complaint.
 Neither the Health Plans nor the Employer will retaliate against you if you file any such complaint.